The Virtual Wine Museum is an "Imaginary Museum"

 One century later, in his 1947 book Le Musée imaginaire [The Imaginary Museum], Malraux would analyse photographic reproduction’s role in making artwork from around the world accessible to all: “Today, [we] have colour reproductions of most great works at our disposition… [We] discover a great number of secondary paintings… An Imaginary Museum has opened, which will push to breaking point the incomplete confrontation imposed by real museums… I call “Imaginary Museum” the totality of what people can know today even without entering a museum – I mean what they know through reproductions, what they know through libraries.”
 Malraux’s prediction has come true; indeed, it’s gone far beyond even his far-sighted vision: new digital technologies have dissociated photography and its digital platform, and have promoted the massive sharing of top-quality digital images.
 The Internet allows us to access most artworks from around the world, meaning that the “Imaginary Museum” has now become a virtual museum, open to millions of individuals no longer confined to exhibition spaces, auditoriums or libraries.
 This new museum, accessible twenty-four hours a day, seven days a week, is a “museum without walls”.

 The term “Imaginary Museum” has inspired authors and publishers, who have applied it to any collection of essential or favourite artworks that an individual – a writer, artist, or public personality – would display together in the museum of their dreams.
 This approach, which sees the imaginary museum as different for everyone, is the opposite of Malraux’s own.
-With The Virtual Wine Museum, we are able to visit an "Imaginary Museum", not an ephemeral product of the imagination, but a significant collection of artworks by great and minor masters: with over 1,800 artworks on display spread over 42 countries*, it recounts the history of wine, its role and uses through the ages, from Antiquity to the present.
+With The Virtual Wine Museum, we are able to visit an "Imaginary Museum", not an ephemeral product of the imagination, but a significant collection of artworks by great and minor masters: with 1,850 artworks on display spread over 42 countries*, it recounts the history of wine, its role and uses through the ages, from Antiquity to the present.
 Confrontations are widely permitted and practiced, be they within a single theme, between artists, or from one era to another, ...

 Au-delà de ce qu’ils permettent, les musées imaginaires doivent comme les musées bien réels considérer avec Laurence des Cars** qu’ "un des rôles fondamentaux des musées, c'est la remise en contexte des œuvres.
 On est là pour informer le regard.
 Nous n'avons pas à juger, à condamner ou à absoudre, nous avons à montrer."
 C’est la ligne directrice que le Musée Virtuel du Vin s'est fixée.